vilst3r/auto-dev-setup/README.md

 ...

 # Todo
+- Setup OAuth for authorization instead of authentication to integrate this script applicaiton for GitHub
 - Make API call to GitHub to add SSH Key for local machine
 - Consolidate the powerline configurations with the fonts and styling applied
 - Configure iterm2 profile somehow...
-- Modify forks to be compatible with setup script & replace pip3 commands with git